s-emanuilov/Tucan-Eval/README.md

 ## 🤝 Contributing

 Contributions welcome!
-This framework was designed for rigorous evaluation of function-calling capabilities in language models.
+This framework was designed for evaluation of function-calling capabilities in language models.

 ## 📄 License

 Apache License 2.0 - see [LICENSE](LICENSE) file.

-## 🙏 Acknowledgments

-Created for the Tucan model series.
-Inspired by [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for its excellent CLI design.